taylorhawks/globo-nonlinear-latent-factorization/README.md

 ### To-Do:
 - Whiteboarding Finished!!
 - Code Linear Model
+  - Optional but should do: Optimize only against relevant corpus (in some D_u)
   - Optional but should do: Variable sizes per user (maybe do this at the end)
   - Optional: Use TQDM for GD function
   - Optional: Adaptive learning rate